DKMS-LSL/typeloader/user_manual/new_allele.md

 Once the file has been uploaded, TypeLoader will take you to the next step.

 ###  (1a) Specifying the sample
-If TypeLoader does not find the sample's ID in the raw file (it can be provided via a fasta sequence's header or in the XML file), it will generate a popup dialog requesting you to enter the sample's ID:
+If TypeLoader does not find the sample's ID in the raw file (it can be provided via a fasta sequence's header, see [=> Input Files](input_files.md)), it will generate a popup dialog requesting you to enter the sample's ID:

 ![Pic](images/new_allele1.png)